TrellixVulnTeam/Adaptive-Checkpointing_86ZO/DevTips.md

-# Tips For develop this Project
+# Build Problem

-1. when you try to build, run 'mvn clean package -DskipTests -X', maven checkstyle is opened, so the build process fail may related to style problem, find with -x and fix it! run 'mvn spotless:apply'
+1. when you try to build, run 'mvn clean package -DskipTests -X', maven checkstyle is opened, so the build process fail may relate to style problem, find with -x and fix it! run 'mvn spotless:apply'
 2. Never run 'mvn clean package'.
 It will cause some issue with test.
+3. For "Couldn't find/download xxxplugin" error, just rebuild it
-3. If 'xxx module couldn't be found' appears when you are running an example.
+4. If 'xxx module couldn't be found' appears when you are running an example.
 Try to rebuild the whole module / folder

-4. modify and run test files in every package, for small part of code modification, for example: flink-simplified-checkpoint/flink-runtime/**src/test**/java/org/apache/flink/runtime/jobmaster/JobMassterTest.java

-5. before using  "testCheckpointPrecedesSavepointRecovery" test in "jobMasterTest.java" to test Adapter and JobMaster Gateway (run "mvn clean package" first, Otherwise, an error message is displayed indicating that the "rpcService" cannot be established.)

-6. The best way to learn how to use the API is to look at Example instead of searching for documentation on the website

-7. Build the whole Flink to ensure that you use the imported package of Custom Flink.
+5. Build the whole Flink to ensure that you use the imported package of Custom Flink.
 Build example separately will use flink-1.14.0.

-8. For "Couldn't find/download xxxplugin" error, just rebuild it
+# Test Source Code
+1. modify and run test files in every package, for small part of code modification, for example: flink-simplified-checkpoint/flink-runtime/**src/test**/java/org/apache/flink/runtime/jobmaster/JobMasterTest.java
+2. Use flink-example/, run main() in the application which uses Flink API

+# Connect To Kafka
+1. change listeners in server.properties to ensure port 9092 can be access by Flink application
+2. use screen to run kafka

+# Connect To Hadoop